 - Use a For Each to Iterate a List

 - Learn how to use a For Each to iterate a list in your logic.

 - Learn how to manipulate a list and update it right away on the screen without having to reload the screen.

-- OutSystems allows updating only certain parts of the screen without reloading the whole screen, thus improving the end-user experience.
+- It is possible to update certain parts of the screen without reloading the whole screen, thus improving the end-user experience.

-- Learn how to create actions to be reused in your logic.
+- Learn how to use built-in emails in your web applications.